Jane Wilson is a project management professional who employs team building skills in conjunction with project plan development & execution.

 The trick is to challenge yourself to think in new ways and about new things.
-Even activities such a juggling, tango dancing and 3 dimension puzzles challenge the brain by making simultaneous demands on both hemispheres, known as whole brain thinking.
+Even activities such as juggling, tango dancing, and three-dimensional puzzles challenge the brain by making simultaneous demands on both hemispheres, known as whole brain thinking.

 The right hemisphere is intuition and overall comprehension of the details and minutiae that have been gathered by the left hemisphere, nearly simultaneously.

 For example, the left hemisphere reads words sequentially from left to right.
 While the left side of the brain is decoding each word, the right hemisphere is interpreting the contextual meaning of the words simultaneously.
 The right hemisphere allows us to see many things at once and create a holistic picture of the details gathered by the left hemisphere.